EESSI/docs/docs/site_build/site_cvmfs.md

 - Which GitHub users are allowed to build/deploy with your bot
 - Bucket names & S3 endpoint URL
 - Location of CVMFS repository config files (needed during build jobs to mount CVMFS into the build container)
+- Location of a `site_config_script`, which can be used to customize particular aspects of your site's installations.

 All of this is configured in an `app.cfg` file located in the root of your `eessi-bot-software-layer` checkout.
 Typically, you copy the `app.cfg.example` from there to use as a template: